 Medical payment plans.
 Many hospitals and medical practices offer plans that allow patients to pay their bills in instalments, rather than all at once, often without interest.

 Peer-to-peer loans.
-You can fund your weight loss surgery through a loan funded by investors, rather than financial institutions, using peer-to-peer lenders.
+You can fund your weight loss surgery through a loan funded by investors, rather than financial institutions, using peer-to-peer lending options.
 Interest rates are sometimes lower than a standard personal loan.

 Credit cards.
 If your procedure doesn't cost more than your credit limit, it might be easier to put it on your credit card if you know you can pay it off quickly.